dell/csm-operator/README.md

 Dell Container Storage Modules Operator is built using the [operator framework](https://github.com/operator-framework) and runs custom Kubernetes controllers to manage the driver installations.
 These controllers listen for any create/update/delete request for the respective CRDs and try to reconcile the request.

-## Documentation
-For more detailed information on the driver, please refer to [Container Storage Modules documentation](https://dell.github.io/csm-docs/).